If, like me, you find it easier to compare products by seeing them all on the same page, then the chart I have provided below should be of real help.

 Why am I being asked to fill out a questionnaire when purchasing online?

 Some manufacturers ask a few questions about your oral health to make sure their product is suitable for your needs.
 You can view it as a way of them looking out for you.

 Always answer all questions truthfully, as it is in the best interests of both you and the manufacturer to do so.

 These devices are considered safe under these conditions:

 - You only use the product for its intended purpose and follow manufacturer’s instructions.

 - The FDA or another trusted regulatory agency approves the device.

 - You don’t have gum disease, loose teeth, TMJ, or any other medical condition that could be worsened by wearing one of these devices.

 With well over 100 products on the market it can obviously be quite daunting to decide, “Which one?”

 If you would rather not spend a lot of time reading reviews, please take a look at the article linked here: My Mouthpiece Recommendation.
-It’s a list of three products which I believe, based on my extensive experience, are the best options available to people who suffer from snoring.
+It’s a list of three products which I believe, based on my extensive experience, are the best options available.